© 2024 Connecticut Public

 Scores still remained below pre-pandemic levels and the results showed smaller gains for high-need students, including those who are classified with a disability, qualify for free or reduced lunch or are multilingual learners.

-Just over 1 in 4 Connecticut respondents said they had attended some type of parent organization meeting and less than 20% said they were familiar with how budget decisions were made at their child’s school, according to the survey.
+ConnCAN’s report also drew concerns about parental engagement, stating that just over 1 in 4 Connecticut respondents said they had attended some type of parent organization meeting and less than 20% said they were “very familiar” with how budget decisions were made at their child’s school.

-“Parents — and, specifically or importantly for Connecticut’s context, parents of color — really trust the institutions that are teaching their children. … With that trust comes the responsibility of schools to meet families where they are,” Hernández said.
-“When I see disengaged families, I don’t see that as a family problem.
-I see it as an engagement problem in the very institutions that should be bringing in parents more intentionally and saying, ‘Here’s how we can work together on your children’s educational outcomes.
+Last week, Hernández told the CT Mirror that the results pointed to disengaged families and said it was “an engagement problem in the very institutions that should be bringing in parents more intentionally and saying, ‘Here’s how we can work together on your children’s educational outcomes.
 Here’s what you can do at home.
-Here’s how we can partner over the summer.’
-If parents felt that their schools wanted them to be part of their kids educational success, parents would be more engaged.”
+Here’s how we can partner over the summer.’”

 Fran Rabinowitz, the executive director of the Connecticut Association of Public School Superintendents and a former superintendent in Bridgeport and Hamden, said she’s noticed that districts have begun investing more heavily in communication methods, but there’s “a lot more work to do in our schools to reach out to families, especially to low-income families.”